gchq/Palisade-services/audit-service/README.md

 # Audit Service

-The Audit service is an implementation of the [AuditService Interface](src/main/java/uk/gov/gchq/palisade/service/audit/service/AuditService.java) which audits any incoming messages.
+The Audit Service can have multiple implementations, configured in the [application.yaml](src/main/resources/application.yaml), but simply, all implementations receive, and log Audit Messages from the other Palisade services

 The service accepts incoming messages on the `error` and `success` Kafka topics.
 These messages contain information about the original request and, depending on the message type, will contain either of the following: